Cheery Zahau: Early life and education

 Cheery Zahau was born in 1981 in Kalaymyo, Sagaing Region to ethnic Chin parents.
 She finished high school in her hometown, Kalaymyo then fled to India where she studied high school again.
 She continues her distance undergraduate studies at Thompson Rivers University Open Learning and studied for one year for a graduate degree at Institute of Human Rights and Peace Studies, Mahidol University.
 Cheery currently lives between Falam in Chin State and Yangon.
-She is a mother of two children - a daughter and a son.
+She is a mother of two children — a daughter and a son.

 Career and movement

 Cheery Zahau left Burma in 1999 when she was 17 and settled in India and joined the Chin women's group operating in Mizoram, along the India-Burma border.
 She started volunteering with the Chin Women Organisation, on the India-Burma border since 1999, teaching Chin and Burmese language to Chin children who were born or growing up in Mizoram.
-Then, she continued volunteering with the organisation with small fund-raising activities by selling kitchen utilities, and we went from house to house where the Chin people are living.
-People thought what these punches of girls are doing.
+Then, she continued volunteering with the organisation through small fund-raising activities, like selling kitchen utilities.

 In 2003, she was interning with the Central Chin Women Organization and she was helping to publish a quarterly bulletin “Rih Lasi” which featured articles and stories written by women in different Chin dialects, and to organize monthly Women's Exchange as well as other office works.
 She successfully formed "Women’s League of Chinland".
-She is a major author for “Unsafe State” report with the first-hand research on systemic sexual violence against Chin women committed by the government military troops.
+She is a major author of the “Unsafe State” report, which includes first-hand research on systemic sexual violence against Chin women committed by the government military troops.

 In 2004, she was an intern with Alternative Asean Network on Burma (Altean-Burma) that gave she a chance to explore about the Chin situation in Mizoram and Chin State.
 She met with political leaders from Burma and other countries.
 In 2007, she spoke at the British Parliament along with other Chin delegates, and that was the first time the Chin political activists were speaking at the parliament.
 During this trip, she met about 20 British parliamentary members, European Union, high level officials at State Department.
 It was organised by Christian Solidarity Worldwide and Humanitarian Aid Relief Trust (HART).
 She coordinated two major reports to UN UPR, UN CRC and contributed to UN CEDAW shadow reports.
 She has testified at the United Nations, British Parliament, United States congressional hearing and other governments on human rights situation in Chin State and Burma.